fakemonk1/decision-tree-implementation-from-scratch/README.md

 ![dt_image](https://github.com/fakemonk1/decision-tree-implementation-from-scratch/blob/master/images/decision-tree.png?raw=true)

-In principal ```DecisionTrees``` can be used to predict the target feature of an unknown query instance by building a model based on existing data for which the target feature values are known (supervised learning)
+In principal ```DecisionTrees``` can be used to predict the target feature of an unknown query instance by building a model based on existing data for which the target feature values are known (supervised learning).

 In this article, we will work with decision trees to perform binary classification according to some decision boundary.
-We will **build and train** decision trees capable of solving useful classification problems and then we will effectively train them and finally will test their performance.
+We will first **build and train** decision trees capable of solving useful classification problems and then we will effectively train them and finally will test their performance.

 Following steps are taken for building the ```DecisionTree```: